cmbrandt/cxx-fundamentals/01_class_design_essentials.md

 };
 ```

 Note that we use a member initializer list to define the data member `num`.
-If a data member has an in-class member initializer and also appears in a member initializer list, then the member initializer is used and the in-class initializer is ignored.
+If a data member has an in-class initializer and also appears in a member initializer list, the member initializer is used and the in-class initializer is ignored.

+[ ... ]

 Also note the keyword `explicit` at the beginning of the parameterized constructor definition.
 Any non-explicit constructor is called a converting constructor, and specifies an implicit converstaion from the types of its arguments to the type of its class.
 It is considered best practice to annotate each all single paramter constructors `explicit` as this can be a known source of bugs and other unexpected behavior, as demonstrated below.